boostorg/redis/README.md

 that implements the latest version of the Redis communication protocol [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
-It makes communication with a Redis server easy by hiding most of the low-level Asio-related code away from the user, which in the majority of the cases will be concerned with only three library entities
+It makes communication with a Redis server easy by hiding some of the low-level Asio-related code away from the user, which in the majority of the cases will be concerned with only three library entities